steida/songary/README.md

 Instead of traditional [Ember computed properties](http://emberjs.com/guides/object-model/computed-properties/) or [Backbone model events](http://backbonejs.org/#Events), or [Angular scope hierarchies and scope events](https://docs.angularjs.org/guide/scope), there is just one Dispatcher.

 Why?
 Because with Angular/Ember/Backbone declarative approach, you are mixing two concerns: Model definition and data flow.
 Such approach is very hard to maintain for larger applications.
-Yes, it works great for for simple demos, but it does not scale.
+Yes, it works great for simple demos, but it does not scale.
 Flux embraces actions as independent app first class citizens.

-Imagine you have two models, A and B. And you would like to change B whenever A is updated.
-Events and computed properties works well, unless you need to update A without B be also changed.
+Imagine you have two models, A and B. And you would like to change B whenever A is changed.
+Events and computed properties works well, unless you need to change A without B be also changed.
 Got it?
 Flux uses waitFor method to explicitly describe what should be changed in which order.

 And Songary?
 Songary is an isomorphic offline first app.
-Stores holds the app state, but persistence must be handled out of them, because the same store must works both on client(browser) and server(Node.js).
+Stores holds the app state, but persistence must be handled out of them, because the same store must work both on client(browser) and server(Node.js) side.

-In Flux there is a strict rule, every user action must be encapsuled into action.
+In Flux there is a rule, every user action must be encapsuled into action.
 Then responsible store has to register itself to handle change somehow.
-Songary almost always prefers to call method on store.
-Method can change store state immediately, and it's ok, but it can also dispatch change event for Storage, and Storage can orchestrate cascading changes between various stores.
+Songary almost always prefer to call store method.
+Method can change store state immediately and it's ok, but it can also dispatch change event for Storage, and Storage can orchestrate cascading changes between various stores in a similar manner like Flux Dispatcher.